How Do I Improve My Wardrobe When Nothing Goes with Anything?

 If you’re trying to mix dressier items with more casual ones you may find the look isn’t as good as you’d like (now this is something that can definitely be done, it just needs some skill and the education to know how to do this well).
 It’s a really important consideration with regards to the shoes you choose for an outfit, as if you select a shoe with a very different level of refinement than the garments they are going with, you’ll find that the outfit may not work as well as you’d hoped.

-If you’re not loving your outfits or you often wonder why you have a wardrobe full of clothes and nothing to wear, you might benefit from my Ordinary to Inspired masterclass.
-I talk through how to define your personal style to give you the confidence and knowledge to create a cohesive wardrobe full of clothes that you love to wear as well as my number 1 shopping tip that will stop you from wasting money on something you won’t wear.
-The masterclass is free, so why not take an hour out of your day, grab a drink and a notebook and join me for my masterclass, Ordinary to Inspired – watch it now!
+If you’re not loving your outfits or you often wonder why you have a wardrobe full of clothes and nothing to wear, you might benefit from my free video masterclass How You Can Develop a Personal Style that Opens Doors.
+I talk through how to define your personal style to give you the confidence and knowledge to create a cohesive wardrobe full of clothes that you love to wear so why not take an hour out of your day, grab a drink and a notebook and join me for my masterclass here now.